dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 The following code illustrates how to read from a stream.
 The example shows a <xref:System.IO.MemoryStream>.
 Similar code will work with a <xref:System.IO.FileStream>, except when the `FileStream` contains a UTF-8 BOM at the start.
 In that case, you need to strip those three bytes from the buffer before passing the remaining bytes to the `Utf8JsonReader`.
 Otherwise the reader would throw an exception, since the BOM is not considered a valid part of the JSON.

 The sample code starts with a 4KB buffer and doubles the buffer size each time it finds that the size is not big enough to fit a complete JSON token, which is required for the reader to make forward progress on the JSON payload.
 The JSON sample provided in the snippet triggers a buffer size increase only if you set a very small initial buffer size, for example, 10 bytes.
+If you set the initial buffer size to 10, the `Console.WriteLine` statements illustrate the cause and effect of buffer size increases.
+At the 4KB initial buffer size, the entire sample JSON is shown by each `Console.WriteLine`, and the buffer size never has to be increased.

 [!code-csharp[](~/samples/snippets/core/system-text-json/csharp/Utf8ReaderPartialRead.cs)]